Your membership has expired

 Zulay Kitchen Rotary Cheese Grater

-The Zulay Kitchen Rotary Cheese Grater, now $5 less than it was last month, is a versatile and user-friendly tool with five interchangeable blades that are perfect for grating cheese, though the brand says it can also be used on nuts and some veggies.
+The Zulay Kitchen Rotary Cheese Grater may not be "on sale" in this color, but it is at least $5 less than in any other color.
+It is a versatile and user-friendly tool with five interchangeable blades that are perfect for grating cheese, though the brand says it can also be used on nuts and some veggies.
 Left-handed users can even easily turn the gadget for seamless operation.

 This was the only grater with extra surfaces and a handy container to store them.
 It is a bulky device overall—it stands at 11.25 inches tall, so it won’t fit into most drawers—and is meant to fit in a cabinet or sit on the counter.